-Hong Kong media mogul Jimmy Lai faces sentencing in national security trial
+Hong Kong media mogul Jimmy Lai sentenced to 20 years in prison

 Beijing has dismissed such criticism as attempts to smear Hong Kong’s judicial system, while Hong Kong authorities maintain that Lai’s case “has nothing to do with freedom of speech and of the press”.

-Ahead of the sentencing, dozens of police officers and an armoured vehicle were deployed outside the West Kowloon court, as dozens of people, including journalists, gathered outside.
+Lai’s daughter, Claire, told The Associated Press news agency that she hopes authorities see the wisdom in releasing her father, a Roman Catholic.
+She said their faith rests in God.
+“We will never stop fighting until he is free,” she said.

-Hong Kong Free Press reported that police detained a woman after finding an Apple Daily keychain in her possession.
+Ahead of the sentencing, Hong Kong Free Press reported that police detained a woman outside the West Kowloon court after finding an Apple Daily keychain in her possession.

 At least two other activists were also searched, including Tsang Kin-shing, a member of the now-disbanded League of Social Democrats.

-“We hope that [Lai] can regain his freedom… I am worried, because of his advanced age,” Tsang told AFP news agency.

-In addition to Lai, six former senior Apple Daily staffers, an activist and a paralegal will also be sentenced.

 The sentencing comes against the backdrop of heightened restrictions on the Hong Kong press.